BE-PROJECTS2018/GroupNo45-Pantomath-bo/README.md

 		- detail of the candidate is avaiable with the feature parameter

 # Instruction to run in realtime
-	This is not a final code

-	run the smile_detection.py in the any_named_folder
-open the detail page of any candidate and go to lower section. realtime analytics are viewable
+	Enter the email id of the candidate and press proceed to interview button to initiate the Interview process open the detail page of any candidate and go to lower section. realtime analytics are viewable

 # future update:
-	analytic area doesn't fit good as graph need to be static there and types of graph are pending
+	Multiple Interview Environeent capability maybe added
+	Multiple Interview support can be added

 # Instruction for How to Contribute ?